The Tropical Geometry of Subtraction Schemes: Introduction

 Here we follow a different approach.
 Having identified the regions responsible for divergences, we will engineer counterterms that on the one hand correct the local behavior around these regions, and on the other are globally defined on the whole domain of integration; thus avoiding the artificial decomposition in sectors.
 Obviously, the counterterm introduced to fix a specific region should be easier than the original integrand, so that the integration in the problematic region can be performed exactly, exposing the corresponding pole.
 The simplest way to produce such a counterterm would be to use the local behavior of the original integrand itself.
 However, this would not be globally defined, and would introduce new divergent regions far away from the one under consideration.
 The challenge is then to modify this local expression so that no new divergences are introduced, while maintaining enough control over it so that is still possible to analytically perform the integration that expose the poles.

 We will address all of the above issues by using rudiments of \emph{Tropical Geometry} \cite{maclagan2015introduction} to study the local behavior of Euler integrands and the commutativity of series expansions.
 In particular, the notion of Newton polytope will play a predominant role.
-Its importance in the study of Euler integrals is well known \cite{nilsson2013mellin,gelfand1990generalized, Arkani-Hamed:2022cqe} and it has played an important role in the development of algorithms to compute Feynman integrals, including \emph{Sector Decomposition}.
+Its importance in the study of Euler integrals is well known \cite{nilsson2013mellin,gelfand1990generalized, Arkani-Hamed:2022cqe} and it has played an important role in the development of algorithms to compute Feynman integrals, including sector decomposition.

 Our first major result is a necessary and sufficient condition for a combination of Euler integrands to be locally finite, Th. \ref{th:localfinite3}.
 Building on this, we develop a simple-minded subtraction scheme, inspired by ideas discussed in \cite{Brown:2019wna} in the context of string amplitudes, and already considered in the context of UV divergent Feynman integrals \cite{Hillman:2023ezp}.
-These earlier works focus on infinite families of physically relevant Euler integrals: tree-level string amplitudes and UV divergent Feynman integrals, respectively.
-On the other hand, our subtraction scheme is applicable to a class of Euler integrals that satisfy a certain geometrical property.
-Although in a sense this goes beyond the integrals considered in the aforementioned literature, it is also more restrictive: in particular, the subtraction scheme does not apply to the whole families of integrals treated in \cite{Brown:2019wna,Hillman:2023ezp}.
+These earlier works focus on specific instances of divergent Euler integrals: tree-level string amplitudes and UV divergent Feynman integrals, respectively.
+On the other hand, our subtraction scheme is applicable to any Euler integral that satisfies a certain geometrical property.

 This paper is structured as follows.
 We begin by offering a short review of necessary notions from polyhedral geometry, in Section \ref{sec:polygeom}.
 In Section \ref{sec:newt} we introduce the Newton polytope and explain its importance in studying the behavior of a polynomial under a rescaling of its variables.
 In Section \ref{sec:euler} we move to Euler integrals and relate the properties of the corresponding integrands to the geometric data of the Newton polytopes.
 We also review some important algorithms that require knowledge of the polytope, the \emph{Nilsson-Passare} analytical continuation and \emph{Sector Decomposition}.
 Building on these preliminaries, in Section \ref{sec:trop} we present the first nontrivial result of this paper, a theorem for local finiteness of Euler integrals.
 In Section \ref{sec:scheme} we apply this to construct a simple-minded subtraction scheme.
 We show its usefulness in a series of examples in \ref{sec:examples}.
 Finally, we discuss directions for further exploration.